-EPM # EPM Description Ensure Compliance with Project Activity/NEPA Phase Responsible Party Tank Inspection: The transport tank would be inspected utilizing the Fish Transport Tank Inspection Form.
+EPM # EPM Description Ensure Compliance with Project Activity/NEPA Phase Responsible Party F-9 (cont.)
+Tank Inspection: The transport tank would be inspected utilizing the Fish Transport Tank Inspection Form.
 Oxygen Support System: Oxygen tanks must contain enough supply for the transport event and unplanned delays.
 The plan would be to use 1 liter per minute per 100 pounds of fish and adjust from there.
 Equipment Decontamination: If water has been sourced from a non-pathogen-free location, the tank and supporting equipment should be air dried and then disinfected with 200 parts per million (ppm) chlorine or polyvinylpyrrolidone iodine for a minimum of 1 hour.
-To neutralize the chlorine and iodine, the tank and equipment would be rinsed with sodium thiosulfate at 1 liter of 200 ppm chlorine and iodine to 1.5 grams of sodium thiosulfate.
+To neutralize the chlorine and iodine, the tank and equipment would be rinsed with sodium thiosulfate at 1 liter of 200 ppm chlorine and iodine to 1.5 grams of sodium thiosulfate. (see above) (see above) (see above)

 EPM # EPM Description Ensure Compliance with Project Activity/NEPA Phase Responsible Party FR-10 Live Fish Transport Water Temperature: Depending on the time of year, temperatures between collection and release waters may differ significantly.
 At a minimum, the collection and release sites' water temperatures would be retrieved and recorded 2 days before the event to allow for proper planning and tempering. • Temperature Threshold: No transport of fish would occur if either the loading or receiving water temperatures are greater than 21 degrees Celsius (°C).
 At release, the temperature difference between the receiving water and the tank shall be within 4°C; if greater, the tank water would be tempered at a rate of 0.5°C per 15 minutes.
 The tempering rate shall be recorded in the fish transport monitoring log.
 N/A Live fish transport (PEA and future environment compliance) Project Proponents FR-11 Live Fish Transport Collection Site: The transport tank would be filled with water to the recommended level, and the tank would be treated.
 Air stones would be turned on to ensure they are working.
 Once fish are loaded, the tank would be filled to the recommended maximum level, and aerators would be turned on.
 The fish transport monitoring log would be filled out with all relevant information, including the water treatment methods and products, water temperature, oxygen data, carrying capacity, and fish health-check data.
-Oxygen: Instances of dissolved oxygen levels above 100 percent would be minimized and should not drop below 7 ppm or 7 milligrams per liter.
-The oxygen tank regulator would be set to an output of N/A Live fish transport (PEA and future environment compliance) Project Proponents
+N/A Live fish transport (PEA and future environment compliance) Project Proponents